daya-diaz/daya-diaz/README.md

 # Nice to meet you. 👋

-*I'm a passionate FullStack developer who loves creating web & mobile applications.
+*I'm a passionate Front-end developer who loves creating web & mobile applications.
 I believe technology can change the world for the better, and that's what I aim to do.*

 Things I like to do:

 - ✨ Creative Code
 - 🌍 WebSites
 - 📱 Mobile Apps
-- ⚙️ System applications

 About me: